nickyhajal/world-domination-summit/_content/connect.md

 <p>WDS Connect tickets include all of the following:</p>

-* Access to the WDS App, which allows attendees to meet virtually and plan in-person meetups
+* Access to the WDS mobile-app, which allows attendees to meet virtually and plan in-person meetups
 * Entrance to one Academy, selected on a first-come, first-served basis
 * Entrance to the Closing Party on Sunday night
 * Invitations to more than a dozen featured activities from Tuesday through Friday